seanp97/Titan/readme.md

 	});

-Alternatively we can call our index function in our Home controller
+Alternatively we can call our index function in our Home controller.
+In the index function we are also calling the view function to display the home.php file which is in the views folder.

 	Router::get("/", function() {
 	    Home::index();